Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Mariel Milkie almost 4 years ago
+Mariel Milkie over 4 years ago

 I oppose the current budget and instead believe the $25 million increase to police should instead go to education systems and youth programs.